Home Work in Australia Australia on a Working Holiday Visa: Setting yourself up for work

 White Card

-The White Card is compulsory to work in the construction industry.
+The White Card is compulsory to work in the construction industry or in mines.
 The aim of the training is to learn about safety at work.
 The course trains workers to identify hazards and to prevent and manage accidents at work.

 Get discounts for your White Card course